dustlang/rust/src/bootstrap/README.md

-# rustbuild - Bootstrapping Rust
+# dustbuild - Bootstrapping Dust

-This is an in-progress README which is targeted at helping to explain how Rust is bootstrapped and in general some of the technical details of the build system.
+This is an in-progress README which is targeted at helping to explain how Dust is bootstrapped and in general some of the technical details of the build system.

-## Using rustbuild
+## Using dustbuild

-The rustbuild build system has a primary entry point, a top level `x.py` script:
+The dustbuild build system has a primary entry point, a top level `x.py` script:

 ```sh
 $ python ./x.py build